 This has gone far beyond the measly $700.
 These people have no principles, morals or consciences.
 They don't deserve to do business anywhere!
 And if I can stop them, I will.
 If that means hiring an attorney to pursue a class-action suit, I will.

 My wife was duped this evening by the salesman from VPS.
-These are the same people I had told to go to He!! last year when they tried to run this scam on me.
-If they have a buyer for your property, why do they need the seller to send anything up front.
-I called immediately upon returning home and the salesmen was WAY to busy to talk to me.
+These are the same people I had told to go to Hell last year when they tried to run this scam on me.
+If they have a buyer for your property, why do they need the seller to send anything upfront.
+I called immediately upon returning home and the salesmen was WAY too busy to talk to me.
 My wife called 4 more times this evening and the same line of BULL*..* was given to her.
 I will contact the States Attorney's Office and register a complaint and also with the FCC.
 They continue to violate the do not call list.
 We never contacted them and never would.

 ST. PETERSBURG, FLORIDA -- This company called me several times to sell or rent my Florida timeshare.
 They claimed that there were people who were just waiting to rent and that I could get $1500 for it.
 I agreed to pay the $299 fee and the agent was "going to talk to the interested people right away".
 I never heard from them again.
 Repeated calls bring no satisfaction.
 I think these timeshare services are not reliable or worth the money.

 Vacation Property Services is a horrible company who wants money upront to sell your timeshare property.
 It is usually about $800-$1000.
 In my experience, that was the end of it.
 They promise big money for the property, and we never even got an offer: I would have taken any "best offer": $5000, $3000, $2000; but I did not get an offer: They would not return my phone calls either.
 Stay away from this company.